erikandersson96/portfolio-project-five/README.md

 <details>
 <summary>Wish list</summary>
 <br>
-The wish list have the same layout as the Watches/Blog posts pages.
-All the watches the user adds to the wish list will be displayed in the following order of newest first etc and the user can remove the watches from the list via the remove button.
+The wish list has the same layout as the Watches/Blog posts pages.
+All the watches the user adds to the wish list will be displayed in the following order newest first etc and the user can remove the watches from the list via the remove button.
 The user can click on the specific watch image and will then be displayed with the watch details.
 <br>

 ![Screenshot of wish list](/readme_images/wish-list.png)